 - Hear empathically even when perceiving attack, criticism or judgments.

 - Express in a way that supports others to feel safe and trustful in you.

 - Use conflict to create intimate connection through understanding.

 - Find peace when you have feelings of anger, guilt, shame, fear or frustration.

 The process of learning NVC is an empowering and liberating journey.
-NVC guides us to reframe how we express ourselves and hear others by focusing our consciousness upon what we value.
-As understanding grows, we free ourselves from our anxieties, enhancing awareness and capacity to be with others while staying in touch with our deeply held beliefs.
-We find comfort in expressing ourselves with open honesty, and the calmness of speaking with kindness and integrity.
-NVC helps us reach beneath the surface, to recognise that in our common humanity, and to develop a vocabulary that supports mutual connection and satisfying relationships.
-It is about compassion for self and compassion for others, an art of listening to our heart and of reaching to the hearts of others.
+It guides us to reframe how we express ourselves and hear others by focusing our consciousness upon what we value.
+As understanding grows, we free ourselves from our anxieties, enhancing awareness and capacity to be with others while staying in touch with our own deeply held beliefs.
+We find comfort in expressing ourselves with open honesty, and calmness in speaking with kindness and integrity.
+NVC helps us reach beneath the surface, to befriend ourselves, and nurture an authentic peace by recognising the common humanity in ourselves and others.
+It is an empowerment, a growing in confidence and self-esteem which promotes mutual connection and satisfying relationships.
+NVC is about compassion for self and compassion for others, an art of both listening to our own heart and of reaching to the hearts of others.

 For information on NVC in the UK CLICK HERE